 Define Contra Asset Account

-- Accumulated Depreciation: an asset type of contra account that reduces a tangible asset (building, property, equipment) to reflect an asset’s wear and tear.
+- Accumulated Depreciation: this account type shows a reduction in value of a tangible asset (property, equipment) to reflect the asset’s wear and tear (the natural degradation of an asset through repeated use).
 Depreciation is a gradual transfer of certain asset costs into an expense.
-Each asset will have its depreciation account.
-It will show the amount the asset has lost in value since its purchase.
+Each asset will have its own depreciation account.
+This will show the value the asset has lost since its purchase.
 The net balance of these two accounts will show the book value of the fixed asset.

 Allowance for Doubtful Accounts

-If the company is confident that they will not receive this money, they can write off an account.
-In this case, the company will debit Allowance for Doubtful Accounts and credit the corresponding receivables account.
+If the company is certain that they will not receive this money, they can reduce the value of the relevant asset.
+If this occurs, the company will debit the allowance for doubtful accounts and credit the corresponding receivables account.